yuuki/go-ibv-ud-pingpong/README.md

-# go-rocev2-ud-pingpong
+# go-ibv-ud-pingpong

 ## Overview

-go-rocev2-ud-pingpong is a network diagnostic tool that performs ping/pong tests using the Infiniband Verbs interface (libibverbs) with the RoCE v2 protocol's Unreliable Datagram (UD) transport.
-This tool is particularly useful for testing and benchmarking RDMA network performance in RoCE v2 environments.
+go-ibv-ud-pingpong is a network diagnostic tool that performs ping/pong tests using the Infiniband Verbs interface (libibverbs) with the IB/RoCE protocol's Unreliable Datagram (UD) transport.
+This tool is particularly useful for testing and benchmarking RDMA network performance.

 This project is a Go language implementation of the [ud_pingpong.c](https://github.com/linux-rdma/rdma-core/blob/master/libibverbs/examples/ud_pingpong.c) example from the rdma-core library.